 - A relevant degree is expected e.g. computer science, engineering.
 Higher levels of qualifications are also common.

 - Relevant experience.
 Often, but not always, a minimum of five years of specialist experience.

 - Highly skilled in your specialist subject area e.g. SAP, Oracle.

 - Geographically located.
-40% of UK roles are based in London and South East.
+40% of UK roles are based in London and the South East.

 - Personal skills.
 This is perhaps the most ignored yet as a consultant you have to be able to reassure clients, generate trust and confidence and communicate to many levels within an organisation.